• Grizzly bear, Alaska

 Marine Life

-Aside from the grizzlies, a variety of whale species are found in Alaska including Beluga, Humpback and Orca, with Beluga whales usually found around Kodiak and the Bering Sea.
-On the odd occasion you may even see polar bears stalking the Belugas in the shallow waters!
+Aside from the grizzlies, a variety of whale species are found in Alaska including Beluga, Humpback and Orca.
+Witness humpback whales breaching, feeding, and calving during the summer months and orcas often spotted in places like the Inside Passage and the waters around Kodiak Island.
+Beluga whales are usually found around Kodiak and the Bering Sea and on the odd occasion, you may even see polar bears stalking the Belugas in the shallow waters.